mrWh1te/Botmation/README.md

     npm install --save puppeteer

-You can install any other [@botmation packages](https://www.npmjs.com/org/botmation) like site specific packages with `npm`:
+You can install any other [@botmation packages](https://www.npmjs.com/org/botmation) to extend upon the available functionality:

     npm install --save @botmation/instagram